mheadd/how-to-talk-to-civic-hackers/the_benefits_of_engagement.md

 The approach taken by SEPTA in developing its own official transit app is instructive for other governments that want to collaborate with outside technologists.<sup>14</sup> The official SEPTA app was never meant to replace existing transit apps that had been developed by the community— and by that time there were many—it was meant to complement them.
 By using open data and freely available APIs to encourage outside developers to try new things, SEPTA was given invaluable insights into the possibilities for its data.

 What things would developers try and build?
 What new technologies were available for displaying and consuming transit data?
 What would work well?
-What wouldn’t work well?
+What wouldn't work well?

 One way to view this approach is to think of it as a technique for outsourcing some of the risk inherent in developing new software applications and mobile apps.
 Using open data and direct engagement, SEPTA empowered outside developers to try new things and discover what was sustainable.
 Some apps were widely used,<sup><15/sup> others were not and were eventually shut down.<sup>16</sup>

 Having these kinds of insights prior to building an official app gave SEPTA a huge advantage in deciding what they wanted to build.
-It’s also worth noting that the code for SEPTA’s own official app was released as open source so that any transit developer—perhaps someone that had previously attended a hackathon and built a transit app of their own—can identify an issue or contribute an enhancement.<sup>17</sup>
+It's also worth noting that the code for SEPTA's own official app was released as open source so that any transit developer—perhaps someone that had previously attended a hackathon and built a transit app of their own—can identify an issue or contribute an enhancement.<sup>17</sup>

 ## Syracuse: Making Better use of Road Data